ioccc-src/winner/faq.md

 In cases where the bug is known, the entry's [known bugs](bugs.html) file section may offer you important fixing clues.

-### We welcome your help on fixing the IOCCC web site
+### We welcome your help on fixing the IOCCC website

 <div id="faq5_1">